 Ice wine should be served chilled, but not freezing.
 Temperatures between 43 and 50°F (6-10°C) are fine.
 To cool it down properly, place it in the refrigerator for about one hour.
 Additionally, you can chill the glasses in the fridge for 10 to 15 minutes before pouring the wine in.

 Should You Decant Ice Wine?

-No. Ice wines are complex, and oxygen helps them show their full potential.
+Ice wines don’t need decanting.
+They are complex, and oxygen helps them show their full potential.
 So decanting seems to be a logical step.
 However, you shouldn’t do so.
 They would simply get too warm too quickly.
 Better pour them into glasses immediately after opening the bottle and swirl them a couple of seconds to get them in touch with oxygen.

 How to Store Ice Wine

 If you plan to store ice wine longer than a couple of days, make sure to provide optimal cellar conditions: It needs a constant, cool temperature of about 54 to 59°F (12-15°C).
 Lay the bottle on its side to prevent the cork from drying out.
 Otherwise, air could get in and oxidize and finally ruin the wine.